Design thinking is a user-centered approach to problem-solving that involves empathy, creativity, and experimentation.

 The main goal of the delivery phase is to ensure that the product is successful in the market and meets the needs of the user.

-Overall, the 4D UX methodology is a structured and user-centered approach to design that helps teams create solutions that meet the needs of users and solve real-world problems.
+Overall, the 4D UX methodology is a structured and user-centered approach to design.
+It helps teams to create solutions that meet the needs of users and solve real-world problems.